The unique blend of French and British influence can be seen all around in the island’s eclectic capital of St Helier.

 Getting to Jersey

 Jersey is easily accessible to tourists wishing to travel to the island.
 The island is well connected to the majority of Europe with regular flights to a wide variety of destinations and frequent schedules to both the UK and France.
-Jersey can also be travelled to via ferry from the UK with the quickest crossing from Poole.
+You can also catch a ferry to Jersey from the UK with the quickest crossing from Poole.
 The ferry is a great option if you are hoping to explore the island by allowing you to take your car with you eliminating any need for car hire.

-When it comes to accommodation, Jersey offers an extensive list of luxury hotels, however the most popular option is Jersey self-catering accommodation.
+When it comes to accommodation, there’s an extensive list of luxury hotels in Jersey, however the most popular option is Jersey self-catering accommodation.
 A vast majority of Jersey tourists are explorers with many preferring to be self-sufficient whilst travelling.
 Due to this, private self-catering accommodation can be found in abundance across Jersey and can be found through all major booking sites.
 This accommodation type provides the perfect base for discovering Jersey whilst also offering a home away from home feel.
 Options are endless and include modern apartments, quaint cottages, beachfront villas and even grand castles.

 Jersey is an island just waiting to be explored offering sun, sea and sand in addition to history and adventure.
-For a small island, Jersey has an incredibly extensive list of attractions and activities on offer and the beautiful island is also home to phenomenal scenery.
+For a small island, there is an incredibly extensive list of Jersey attractions and activities on offer and the beautiful island is also home to phenomenal scenery.
 Factor in Jersey’s regular events schedule and you will find that this small island has so much going on that it would be difficult not to find an exhaustive list of things to love.